YottaDB/YDBDoc/MultiLangProgGuide.rst

 Programming in C
 ================

+YottaDB functions are divided into:

+- Simple API - a core set of functions that provides easy-to-use access to the major features of YottaBD.
+- Comprehensive API - a more elaborate set of functions for specialized or optimized access to additional functionality within ``libyottadb.so`` that YottaDB itself uses.
+The Comprehensive API is a project for the future.
+- Utility Functions - Functions useful to a C application using YottaDB.

 Simple API
 ==========

-As all subscripts and node data passed to libyottadb using the Simple API are strings, use the ``printf()`` and ``scanf()`` family of functions to convert between numeric values and strings which are `canonical numbers`_.
+As all subscripts and node data passed to YottaDB using the Simple API are strings, use the ``printf()`` and ``scanf()`` family of functions to convert between numeric values and strings which are `canonical numbers`_.

-To allow the libyottadb Simple API functions to handle a variable tree whose nodes have varying numbers of subscripts, the actual number of subscripts is itself passed as a parameter.
+To allow the YottaDB Simple API functions to handle a variable tree whose nodes have varying numbers of subscripts, the actual number of subscripts is itself passed as a parameter.
 In the definitions of
 functions: